EK14/C-calculator/README.md

 # C-calculator
-Project made for my programming class in HSE university, written in C language.
+Project was made for my programming class in HSE university, written in C language.

 The calculator can parse expressions like: